3M3RY/pgpmilter/README.md

     smtpd_milters = inet:localhost:8989

-Start pgpmilter like this:
+Start pgp_milter like this:

-    ./pgpmilter -p inet:8989
+    ./pgp_milter -p inet:8989

 The user that is running the milter should have keys for email recipients it it's gpg keyring.
 If the milter can't get a key for